Curriculum Policy

 3. Curriculum organisation and delivery

-3.1 Our methodology is unique!
-Our teachers are recorded delivering topics and a series of lessons to build a pathway of learning that is individualised and flexible.
-Students complete the series of lessons with further interactive e-learning lessons and other resources as part of the topic and pathways.
-We provide access to exams, mocks, quizzes and questions as part of the series of lessons to assess, test and monitor their knowledge, understanding and progress.
+3.1 Our teachers are recorded delivering topics and a series of lessons to build a pathway of learning that is individualised and flexible.
+Learners complete the series of lessons with further interactive e-learning lessons and other resources as part of the topic and pathways.
+We provide access to assessments, mocks, quizzes and questions as part of the series of lessons to assess, test and monitor their knowledge, understanding and progress.

 4. Teaching Expectations